ofasgard/rhogen/README.md

 Todo:

-- unify star and planet generation so that entire systems can be generated
 - implement some kind of deconfliction logic to avoid planets that are too close to each other
 - implement some kind of failsafe into system generation so it gives up if it fails to generate planets for too long
 - make planetary distribution configurable so you can specify how many habitable planets, terrestrial planets and giants you want